crustio/crust-wiki/docs/build-ipfs-web3-auth-gateway.md

 ## Usage

 The IPFS W3Auth Gateway is compatible with the official IPFS API, with the same HTTP endpoints, flags and arguments.
-The only additional step you must take when interacting with the Infura API is to configure the correct Basic Authentication header.
+The only additional step you must take when interacting with the IPFS W3Auth Gateway API is to configure the correct Basic Authentication header.

 ```curl
 Authorization: Basic <base64(PubKey:SignedMsg)>